aroceu/arrayink/README.md

 This website would have functioned as the website for any sort of ambitious web project like this&mdash;as a centralized "about" space that we could direct people to.
 Actually, when we started it, we couldn't even own the URL yet at the time&mdash;I snagged it months later when I saw that it was available.
 Now, it will return to the ether of the internet.
 But Array Ink's design will forever live in my heart.
 And on Github.

 I did not import just the theme though, as I think keeping track of the plugins I had used to make this run-on-Wordpress website operate the way that it did quite fun.
 There are graphics (that I made), art (that we commissioned), no blog posts, and a lightweight amount of information.
+It's Splatoon themed, because we really bonded over Splatoon 2 shortly after it came out, so it made sense.
 There was virtually very little traffic, but I think the fact that I started our FAQ with "Are you dating?"
 (No.) is probably the funniest thing about the website.

 It will be retired in November of 2024.